Memoirs About BPD: “Pay Attention to Me” by Kelly South (Q+A and Excerpt)

 A blog post graphic that says memoirs about bpd: pay attention to me by Kelly south

-Audrey Harper is the creator of BPD Beautiful.
-She’s a proud mom, follower of Jesus and a survivor of narcissistic abuse.
+Sarah Rose (formerly referred to as Audrey Harper) is proud mom, follower of Jesus and a survivor of narcissistic abuse.
 Throughout her teens and 20’s–she was diagnosed with bulimia, depression, anxiety, CPTSD and BPD.
-After 10+ years of treatment and finally entering remission, she decided to create an online community that’s devoted to helping others.
-As a passionate advocate for mental health, Audrey wants to inspire people impacted by BPD and other mental illness to find hope and reach their full potential.
-Book a coaching call with Audrey.
+After 10+ years of treatment and finally entering remission, she created an online community that’s dedicated to helping others.
+As a passionate advocate for mental health, Sarah wants to inspire people impacted by BPD and other mental illness to find hope and reach their full potential.
+She resides in the northeast with her teenage son, Nick.
+In her free time, she plays in a band called Them vs. Her.
+Her debut novel ‘Sadie’s Favorite’ will be published in early 2025.
+Click to learn more.

 Subscribe by Email